Exaireta spinigera

 Distribution

-to Australia. to New Zealand (both North and South Islands, recorded from Pupuke to Papatowai), Hawaii (first recorded Honolulu 1890s), North America (first recorded Santa Barbara, California 1985), Europe (Italy, France, Belgium, Russia—Black Sea coast at Alder), and Russia.
+Native to Australia.
+Introduced to New Zealand (both North and South Islands, recorded from Pupuke to Papatowai), Hawaii (first recorded Honolulu 1890s), North America (first recorded Santa Barbara, California 1985), Europe (Italy, France, Belgium, Russia—Black Sea coast at Alder), and Russia.

 Seasonality

-are with peak activity in autumn (March–May, peaking in April) and spring (September–December). have been observed in outdoor traps during winter months when Hermetia illucens is inactive.
+are with peak activity in autumn (March–May, peaking in April) and spring (September–December).
+Larvae have been observed in outdoor traps during winter months when Hermetia illucens is inactive.

 Diet